EmmaBeansHare/EmmaHare/README.md

 Interested in programming, digital design, PC-builds, but also nature and writing 🌿

+Fluent in English, German, Slovak and Czechian || Conversant in Russian and Polish

 Fun fact: I'm known as BakedBeansOnToast on most other platforms 🥫🍞

 She/Her